-Formal Stage 1 (Complaint heard by Headteacher)
+Formal Stage 1 (Complaint Heard by Headteacher)

-If the complainant is not satisfied with the response they may choose to submit their complaint formally to the Headteacher, in writing, if possible, using the attached form.
+If the complainant is not satisfied with the response they may choose to submit their complaint formally to the Headteacher in writing, using the attached form.

-It is important that the correspondence includes name, contact details, nature of complaint and any suggested resolution to the complaint.
-If required, and particularly where the complainant has a disability, they can contact the school by telephone, or in person and we will arrange a meeting at a mutually convenient time/date to take down the details of the complaint.
+It is important that the letter includes name, contact details, nature of complaint and any suggested resolution to the complaint.
+If the complainant has a disability and needs a reasonable adjustment, they can contact the school by telephone, or in person and we will arrange to meet with them at a mutually convenient time/date and help by writing out the complaint.